 - Loss Aversion Bias - We are more motivated by our fears than by our aspirations.

 Example- Loss aversion shows that the pain from losing money is twice as bad as the pleasure from making money.
 Investors are more erratic during market sell-offs.
 How do you overcome Loss Aversion Bias?
 Let’s say you have a stock or stocks in your portfolio that are at a loss right now - below your purchase price.
 Imagine your portfolio took the “Overnight Test.”
 Imagine that your investment portfolio somehow got liquidated overnight.
 So, when you wake up your holding 100% in cash.
 If you were given the opportunity to buy back into the market at no cost or tax implications, would you re-create the same portfolio that you’re currently holding – even buying the stocks that are at a loss?

 - Anchoring Bias - When buying individual stocks, investors anchor themselves to the previous purchase price of the stock.

 Example- The first thing investors do when researching a stock, is review the historical chart showing the pattern of past stock prices.
 The fact that a company traded for a certain price in the past gives an investor a false sense of hope that it will automatically go back to a previous price point.
 General Electric long considered a bellwether Blue-Chip Stock traded at $57 in 2000.
 Today the stock trades under $15/share.

-> Our team of HCM Advisors are here to help as an accountability partner designed to keep you in check when you want to act on these biases.
-This is what we are here for.
-To help keep your long-term goals front of mind, when short-term performance takes over.
+Our team of HCM Advisors are here to help as an accountability partner designed to keep you in check when you want to act on these biases.
+We help keep your long-term goals front of mind when short-term performance takes over.